deepmodeling/DeePTB/README.md

 -- -- band.png
 -- -- bandstructure.npy
 ```
-Where `band.png` is the bandstructure of the trained model.
-Which looks like:
+Where `band.png` is the band structure of the trained model.
+Which looks like this:
 <div align=center>
 <img src="./examples/hBN/reference/1.start/results/band.png" width = "60%" height = "60%" alt="hBN Bands" align=center />
 </div>

-It shows that the fitting has learn the rough shape of the bandstructure, but not very accurate.
-We can further improve the accuracy by incooperating more feature of our code, for example the onsite correction.
-There are two kind of onsite correction supported: `uniform` or `strain`.
+It shows that the fitting has learned the rough shape of the bandstructure, but not very accurate.
+We can further improve the accuracy by incorporating more features of our code, for example, the onsite correction.
+There are two kinds of onsite correction supported: `uniform` or `strain`.
 We use `strain` for now to see the effect.
-Now change the `input_short.json` by the parasmeters:
+Now change the `input_short.json` by the parameters:
 ```json
     "common_options": {
         "onsitemode": "strain",